Forethought-Technologies/AutoChain/README.md

 **tools** Since most of the agent would need to use tools, you would also need to provide the required tools with their name, function callable, and tool description.
 The better your tool name and description are, higher the chain agent would use the right tool with right arguments.

-**policy** Depending on agents you are building, you might want to inject different policy into the agent's planning prompt. policy controls the steps agent should take for different situation.
-If you don't need to inject anything to the agent, you would skip this part and add policy to agent's prompt.

 **test_cases** Define different user scenarios.
 Each test case would have 4 different components.
 1. test_name: this is a descriptive name for later human evaluation to quickly know which test